Can Infrared Provide Sciatica Relief?

 Stretching, yoga, acupuncture, herbal remedies and over the counter pain-relieving medication can help, however, sometimes our bodies need rest and soothing heat to ease the pain.

-Depending on one’s preferences and the effect of each therapy, one can also rely on a combination of cold and heat therapy to get prolonged relief.
+Depending on one’s preferences and the effect of each therapy, one can also rely on infrared therapy or a combination of cold and heat therapy to get prolonged relief.

 Frequently Asked Questions About Sciatica Pain Relief